 - You will have little to no customization options with Shopify.

-- For customizations or enhanced functionality, you have to hire a developer which will cost you a fortune.
+- For customizations or enhanced functionality, you have to hire a developer who will cost you a fortune.

-- As for payment plans, you will have one monthly payment option that is only going to get higher.
+- As for payment plans, you will have one monthly payment option that will only get higher.

 Woocommerce Advantages and Disadvantages

 - WooCommerce offers thoroughgoing customization and gives you total control of your online store.